 That is the rule of business for many professional landscape companies who are looking to increase revenues.
 It all comes down to the simple concept of saving time or reducing overhead.
 For Brown, who started his landscape business over 23 years ago, that is what he thinks about all the time.
-That’s because he has seen first-hand what wasted time can equal to in the landscape industry, and more importantly, how easy it can be to solve these problems with landscape design software and business management tools.
+That’s because he has seen first-hand what wasted time equates to in the landscape industry and, more importantly, how easy it can be to solve these problems with landscape design software and business management tools.

 It’s about the business – not the art

 At one point, Perfect Landscapes employed a landscape architect who was hand-drawing all of the designs.
 The process was extremely slow, and took way too much time for Brown, especially when changes had to be made to the design and sent back to the customer in a timely manner.

 “It was painful to watch,” said Brown.
 “He was more of an artist than worrying about getting jobs sold.”

 A neighbor of Brown’s was using DynaSCAPE’s CAD-based software for their designing.
 After conversations about the software, Brown booked his first demo and started learning the landscape design software on his own.
 Through training videos and many long nights, Brown learned how to design landscapes using DS|Design.
 He parted ways with his architect and taught himself the CAD program.

 “I spent many long nights watching the training videos and pausing them and mimicking it and taught myself the CAD program,” said Brown.
 “I sold a ton of work by doing that.
 That’s how I got turned onto the landscape design software.”

 Managing after the design